Last Updated on January 13, 2023 by Admin

 However, a better option to natural decomposed granite for patios and paths is stabilized decomposed granite.
 That’s because the addition of stabilizers work as a binder.
 This makes it stronger and harder than natural decomposed granite.

-It is worth noting that stabilized decomposed is more expensive than natural DG.
+It is worth noting that stabilized decomposed is more expensive than natural Decomposed Granite (DG).
 But, it is still a more cost effective option to other aggregates and pavers.

 Nevertheless you get your money’s worth since stabilized decomposed granite will last longer and requires less maintenance.
 The added stability makes it a better choice if you need a harder surface.
-This also makes it less prone to erosion compared to natural DG.
+This also makes it less prone to erosion compared to natural Decomposed Granite (DG).

-Stabilized DG is often used together with another kind of gravel, which is placed below it.
+Stabilized Decomposed Granite is often used together with another kind of gravel, which is placed below it.

 Resin-Coated Decomposed Granite

 Resin coated decomposed granite is ideal for driveways.
 It is permeable and looks similar to asphalt but gives you a more natural look.
-Resin-coated DG is also the most robust of the three types and will last longer.
+Resin-coated Decomposed Granite (DG) is also the most robust of the three types and will last longer.
 It is also more stable.

 The latter makes it ideal for roads and surfaces like roads since it does not erode nor does it wear down.